ULI Advisory Services Panel

 The Panel presented their findings and recommendations during a presentation on Friday, March 1st.
 The presentation was live streamed via the Atlanta Downtown Facebook account and that video is available here.
 A complete and formatted report will be available in a few months.

-In 2016, Central Atlanta Progress/Atlanta Downtown Improvement District (CAP/ADID) released an initial concept design study for a new ¾-mile platform that spans the I-75/I-85 Downtown Connector and ‘stitches’ Downtown back together.
+Central Atlanta Progress/Atlanta Downtown Improvement District (CAP/ADID) have developed an initial concept design study for a new ¾-mile platform that spans the I-75/I-85 Downtown Connector and ‘stitches’ Downtown back together.
 The concept, appropriately called “The Stitch,” proposes to reclaim approximately 14 acres of new urban greenspace atop a new platform structure spanning the Downtown Connector from the Civic Center MARTA Center at West Peachtree Street to Piedmont Avenue.